In $8 billion Samsung bid, some Koreans break ranks to side with foreign activist

 "This is my retirement money," one investor claiming to own 7,000 Samsung C&T shares said on the forum, hosted by Naver, South Korea's top web portal.
 "I have to protect my assets."

-The exalted position of chaebol in Korean society wobbled last year when a Hyundai Motor Co-led group paid 10.6 trillion won ($10 billion) for real estate in Seoul that was more than triple the property's appraised value.
+The exalted position of chaebol in Korean society wobbled last year when a Hyundai Motor Co-led group paid 10.6 trillion won ($10 billion/6.4 billion pounds) for real estate in Seoul that was more than triple the property's appraised value.

-The deal angered shareholders and led several domestic institutional investors to publicly criticize the conglomerate - a rare event in a society that values consensus.

 Now, the prospect of what critics say is a bad deal for Samsung C&T shareholders has made some retail investors - known as "ants" in local trading circles for the size of their shareholdings - unusually vocal.